BraTS/Instructions/template/README.md

 This is the blueprint structure for BraTS 2020 Algorithmic repository submissions.
 Use the respective Dockerfiles for CUDA/CPU applications.

 ## FAQ
-- code processes only a single patient?
+- This code processes only a single patient?

 Yes, we run our tests on multiple GPUs using an internal fork of https://github.com/neuronflow/BraTS-Toolkit .
 We spawn a container for every exam processed.
 This way it is easier for us to orchestrate and you don't need to worry about batch processing.

+- My code creates temporary files, do I need to worry about it?

+Only files under the /data/ directory are persisted as long as you don't save your temporary files there, you don't need to worry about housekeeping.

 ## copy paste your code